MOTOR MILL HISTORIC SITE

 The Motor Mill Trail begins at Turkey River Park in Elkader Iowa and Travels south on the paved shoulder of Highway 13 until it reaches Grandview Rd.

 New in 2023 The Inn at Motor Mill is now open.
-You are able to reserve the top two floors of the newly refurbished Inn for your group by visiting the Inn At Motor Mill Registration Page.
+You are able to reserve the top two floors of the newly refurbished Inn for your group by visiting the Inn at Motor Mill Registration Page.
 Looking for a spot to host a meeting or retreat for the day?
 We also offer day-use rental of this building.
 Call 563-245-1516 for more information on day-use rentals.

 New in 2024 The Stable at Motor Mill has been completed with a new roof, cement flooring, and electric.
 It is ready to be reserved for your upcoming party.
 This rustic building is perfect for a small wedding, family reunion, graduation party, etc. Reservations can be made by visiting Stable of Motor Mill